mverboom/build/BUILD.md

 Package, runs the package secition of the specified recipe(s).

 -r
-To repository, creates packages and copies to repository for specfified recipe(s)
+To repository, creates packages and copies to repository for specfified recipe(s).

+Operation modifiers:

 -a
-Select all recipes available.
+Process all recipes in the recipe directory.

 -v
 Specify specific version, will prevent from running version section of recipe(s)